 Bekele Deboch Anshiso is an experienced evangelist among some of the most deprived members of Ethiopian society.
-His thesis on Jesus’ identification with marginalized people has recently been published in the Langham Monographs imprint.
+His thesis on Jesus’ identification with marginalised people has recently been published by the Langham Monographs imprint.

 He shares his life story, and his hopes for this important research:

 “It was more than 30 yeas ago that I heard about the life and ministry of British missionary Hudson Tayler, who worked in China.
 Pastor Tesfaye Gabbiso, one of a few first Ethiopian gospel singers, shared about Taylor’s single-minded life and ministry among the poor and destitute in China.
 He also said that Taylor’s work bore fruit ‘that would last forever’.
 I was greatly impressed by this testimony, and began praying that I would follow in his footsteps.

 “Even though, as a high school student, I had no money to go anywhere, I decided to go to the northern part of Ethiopia, the most unreached area in the country.
 I talked to a friend, Tefera, who is originally from there, who told me that people in the north do not know about Jesus.